RahulGautamSingh/renovate/docs/usage/configuration-options.md

 The final value for `automergeType` is `"pr-comment"`, intended only for users who already have a "merge bot" such as [bors-ng](https://github.com/bors-ng/bors-ng) and want Renovate to _not_ actually automerge by itself and instead tell `bors-ng` to merge for it, by using a comment in the PR.
 If you're not already using `bors-ng` or similar, don't worry about this option.

-## azureWorkItemId

-When creating a PR in Azure DevOps, some branches can be protected with branch policies to [check for linked work items](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops#check-for-linked-work-items).
-Creating a work item in Azure DevOps is beyond the scope of Renovate, but Renovate can link an already existing work item when creating PRs.

 ## baseBranches

 By default, Renovate will detect and process only the repository's default branch.